 - 2. We use the term ‘aperture’ to describe the size of the opening when a picture is taken.

 Size size of the hold is important.
 Each aperture size creates a different DoF.
 A wide aperture creates a shallow DoF – sharpness in a very slim band of the image.
 A tiny aperture creates a deep DoF – the picture is mostly/all sharp.

 Aperture size can be controlled in a number of ways.
 In a DSLR it is normally controlled by overlapping blades in a fan-like arrangement around the aperture mounted on the diaphragm.
 See the ‘Iris Diaphragm‘.

 Aperture size is expressed in numbers called f/stops.
 Low f/stop numbers indicate wider aperture openings.
 In the sequence that follows each succeeding f/stop halves the light through the aperture…

 Wide: :Narrow f0.7; f1; F1.4; f2.8; f4; f5.6; f8; f11; f16; f22; f32;

 The aperture size controls the ‘DoF‘, the range of sharpness in the image.
 As the aperture gets wider the depth of field gets shallower.
 A range of notional values for a 50mm prime lens might be:

 |22||Extremely restricted||Virtual infinity|

 Although the aperture size is measured in f/stops modern cameras allow great flexibility.
 Most modern lenses and cameras work on thirds of f/stops.
 So in the table above some of the stops are one third measures of a full stop.
-You camera will probably have all the one third stops available for the whole range.
+Your camera will probably have all the one third stops available for the whole range.
 The table is only a notional example.
-It only shows some of the settings to give a guide.
+It only shows some settings as a guide.